Skip to content

 Best for: People who also want a robo-advisor.

+HYSA vs. traditional savings (Chase, BofA, Wells Fargo).
 Traditional banks pay 0.01 to 0.05% APY.
-On $10,000, that is $1 to $5 per year.
-A HYSA pays $400 to $500.
-The difference is $400+ per year on the same money with the same federal insurance.
-There is no rational reason to keep savings in a traditional bank account unless you need same-day physical branch access to your savings (which most people do not).
+On $10,000, that is $1 to $5 per year vs. $400 to $500 in a HYSA.
+Same federal insurance.
+No rational reason to keep savings at a traditional bank unless you need same-day physical branch access.

-For your emergency fund, a HYSA beats a CD because you need instant access.
-For money you know you will not touch for 12+ months (like a house down payment fund), a CD can make sense to lock in today’s rate before the Fed potentially cuts.
+HYSA vs. CDs.
+CDs lock your money for a fixed term in exchange for a guaranteed rate.
+As of early 2026, 1-year CDs pay roughly 4.30 to 4.60% APY.
+For your emergency fund, a HYSA wins because you need instant access.
+For money you know you will not touch for 12+ months, a CD can make sense to lock in today’s rate.

-Do not put your emergency fund or short-term savings in the stock market.
+HYSA vs. the stock market.
+Do not put your emergency fund in the stock market.
 Stocks can drop 30% in a month.
-Your emergency fund needs to be there when you need it, at the exact amount you deposited plus interest.
+Your emergency fund needs to be there at the exact amount you deposited plus interest.
 Stocks are for money you will not touch for 5+ years.
-HYSAs are for money you might need anytime.
 Different tools for different jobs.
+Read our investing in your 20s guide for where to invest beyond short-term savings.

 How much to keep in a HYSA